Korean Air Flight 801: Deaths and injuries

-There were 22 passengers and three flight attendants who survived the crash with serious injuries.
+Twenty-two passengers and three flight attendants survived the crash with serious injuries.

 Notable passengers

 Shin Ki-ha, a four-term South Korean parliamentarian and former leader of the National Congress for New Politics, traveled with his wife and around 20 party members.
 Shin and his wife were both killed.

 Identification and repatriation of bodies

-On August 13, 1997, twelve sets of remains were brought to Guam's airport to be readied to be flown back to Seoul.
-Clifford Guzman, a governor's aide, said that two of the 12 were taken back to the morgue.
-Of the 10, one was misidentified and had to be switched before takeoff.
-The 10 bodies transported to Seoul were those of seven passengers and three female flight attendants.
-On the same date, an NTSB family affairs official named Matthew Furman said that in total, by that date, 46 bodies had been identified.
+On August 13, 1997, twelve sets of remains were brought to Guam's airport to be prepared to be repatriated to Seoul.
+Clifford Guzman, a governor's aide, said that two of the twelve were taken back to the morgue.
+Of the ten, one was misidentified and had to be switched before takeoff.
+The ten bodies transported to Seoul were those of seven passengers and three female flight attendants.
+On the same date, an NTSB family-affairs official named Matthew Furman said that in total, by that date, 46 bodies had been identified.

-After the crash
+Aftermath

 After the crash occurred, the airline provided several flights for around 300 relatives so that they could go to the crash site.

-On August 13, 1997, fifty protesters staged a sit-in at Guam Airport, saying that the recovery of the dead was taking too long; they sat on blankets and sheets of paper at the Korean Air counter.
+On August 13, 1997, 50 protesters staged a sit-in at Guam Airport, saying that the recovery of the dead was taking too long; they sat on blankets and sheets of paper at the Korean Air counter.